dmjtsh/huawei_course/7-differentiator/README.md

 ![Multiplying on One Example](tree_optimization2.png)

 ## How to use it?
-Firstly you need to initialize expression tree
+Firstly you need to initialize expression tree:
 ```c
 InitializeExprTree(&expr_tree, "source.txt");
 ```
-After it you can use GetDifferentiatedTree function, and specify the variable by which you want to differentiate
+After it you can use GetDifferentiatedTree function, and specify the variable by which you want to differentiate:
 ```c
 expr_tree = GetDifferentiatedTree(expr_tree, 'x');
 ```